safinaskar/gavin/deobfuscated/README-EN.markdown

 Other notes
 -----------
-* Sometimes if I add some variable to kernel code, it will not work.
+* Sometimes if I add some variable to kernel code, the OS will not work.
 But if I tell to compiler to optimize harder, it will work again.
 I think kernel's static memory is limited
 * Deobfuscated Gavin is binary compatible with original.
 So you can run original `fs.tar` on top of the deobfuscated `kernel` (and vice-versa)
 * `rendering` in code means rendering to a temporary buffer and `drawing` meand real drawing to a screen
 * I'm not sure OS works with LILO